Kerr stability in external regions: Main theorem

 The goal of this paper is to prove the following theorem, which is similar to Theorem 4.1 in \cite{Caciotta}. \begin{theorem}[Main theorem, version 2] Let $\g_{a,M}$ a Kerr metric in $\MM_{Kerr}$ with $|a|\leq M$.
 Let $\kk_{(0)}$ the initial layer region and $\Phi_{(0)}$ the map defined in Section \ref{initiallayer}.
 We also assume that\footnote{The norms $\OO_{(0)}$ and $\Rk_{(0)}$ are defined in Section \ref{'norms}.}

-Then, $\KK_{(0)}$ has a unique future development $(\MM,\g)$, defined outside its future domain of influence $I^+(\kk_{(0)})$ with the following properties: \begin{enumerate} \item $(\MM,\g)$ can be foliated by a double null foliation $(u,\ub)$.
+Then, $\KK_{(0)}$ has a unique future development $(\MM,\g)$, defined {inside its future domain of dependence}, with the following properties: \begin{enumerate} \item $(\MM,\g)$ can be foliated by a double null foliation $(u,\ub)$.
 Moreover, the outgoing cones $C_u$ are complete for all $u\leq u_0$. \item The norms $\OO$, $\RR$ satisfy